 Each tooth in the mouth has a specific place where it fits to create a beautiful, full arch.
 A tooth that becomes stuck and does not erupt on its own is considered impacted.
 The goal of oral and maxillofacial surgery is to remove any impediments and expose the tooth so that it can move into the proper placement.
-Keystone OMS treats impacted canines, a common form of impacted teeth, for the people in Hermitage and New Castle.
+Keystone OMS treats impacted canines, a common form of impacted teeth, for the people in Hermitage, PA and all surrounding communities.

 What are Impacted Canines?